-The VREF pin should be externally decoupled to ground with a low ESR 1.0 $\mu$ F capacitor in parallel with a 0.1 $\mu$ F ceramic low ESR capacitor.
+The VREF pin should be externally decoupled to ground with a low ESR 1.0 μF capacitor in parallel with a 0.1 μF ceramic low ESR capacitor.
 In all reference configurations, REFT and REFB are bypass points provided for reducing the noise contributed by the internal reference buffer.
-It is recommended to place an external 0.1 $\mu$ F ceramic capacitor across REFT/REFB.
-While it is not required to place this 0.1 $\mu$ F capacitor, the SNR performance will degrade by approximately 0.1 dB without it.
+It is recommended that an external 0.1 μF ceramic capacitor be placed across REFT/REFB.
+While placement of this 0.1 μF capacitor is not required, the SNR performance degrades by approximately 0.1 dB without it.
 All reference decoupling capacitors should be placed as close to the ADC as possible with minimal trace lengths.